See the list of vulnerabilities detected

 Role required: Vulnerability Manager or User Manager

-The Generate report option in the Vulnerabilities section allows you to download reports varying in detail.
+The Generate report option in the Injected section allows you to download reports varying in detail.
 User Managers additionally have the option to generate security testing certificates.
 For details on available report types and how to generate them, read Download a report of detected vulnerabilities.

 See where vulnerabilities are located